School Council Update

 Our schools council plays an important role in making changes and it provides the opportunity for students to express their suggestions and feedback of our school.
 Brighouse High has a very successful council that really values students which has led to many suggestions becoming a regular part of the school day/community.
 Our council consists of several students from each year council.
 They can therefore relay information their year group have discussed.
 We also have several Year 11 prefects that have joined the council to help chair and organise sub groups.
-We have also undergone a whole day of training so that sessions will be organised appropriately.

 School Council Training